-I am a little behind sharing with you a little bit about my September trip to North California and Arizona.
+Come along with me while I share my experience on a delicious self-guided food tour on my trip to North California and Arizona.
 I swam in the Pacific Ocean, went to see the Saguaro cactus, tasted handcrafted wine in Napa Valley and visited with wonderful friends and family.

 When getting together with those we love, times often call for delicious food.
 This visit was no exception and I wanted to share with you a few of our wonderful unique and wonderful local food experiences on my trip.
 I hope that you feel inspired to try new foods whether they are on your travels or your kitchen.

 First Leg of Food Tour San Francisco and Napa Valley

 Our first stop was San Franciso and as soon as we got off the plane, we went to visit the local fish market in the Mission District to pick out our supper!
 Our friend prepared several delicious meals using fresh seafood as the centerpiece of the meal.
 While we were in town, we dined at both the Tartine Bakery and Arizmendi Bakery for fresh bread and pastries, The Slanted Door for fresh and mouthwatering Vietnamese food and the award-winning Greens Restaurant which has been at the top of my all-time food “bucket list”.

 I have been a longtime fan of both Deborah Madison and Annie Somerville and have many of their cookbooks.
 Their plant-based recipes and menus based on seasonal ingredients from local farms for over 35 years have been an inspiration to my cooking and my nutrition counseling with my clients.

 Both the Slanted Door and Greens have an incredible view of the San Francisco Bay which also included a beautiful sunset while we were there.
 Compliments of a beautiful sunny day and my friend’s request to have the best table in the house!
 On our very last day, we had a burrito at La Taqueria that won an award for America’s best burrito!